The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 		**Note:**
 		- Union will show only one last value correct cause it can store only single value at a time
-		- I am writing this program here so you can understsand difference b/w structure and union better
+		- I am writing this program here so you can understand difference b/w structure and union better

 		```